kdspa/kdspa/README.md

   </a>

 I'm Kyle, and I'm a 20 year old Computer Science student.
 I primarily use TypeScript/JavaScript for personal projects.
 Feel free to check out ~~[my website](https://soda.gg)~~ (Under Construction), or come say hi on my [Discord server](https://discord.gg/ermuZAU)!

+  Currently working on:
+  - Naga (a custom multi-purpose Discord bot for the [Avatar: The Last Airbender](https://discord.gg/avatar) Discord server

 ---